freneticmonkey/scanbench/Readme.md

 \* The rust implementation is using walkdir for Walk and work-queue for Parallel.
 The walkdir implementation is using the default settings for the walker, while the work-queue implementation is using 10 threads.

+## Implementation Notes

+### Go

+I originally implemented using filepath.Walk, then switched to filepath.WalkDir which was added in go 1.16 and significantly faster as it avoids calling Lstat on every file.
+I haven't looked into how this is implemented but I expect that the other tested languages which are signficantly slower would benefit from a similar optimisation.
+I also experimented with using goroutines to parallelise the walk, but this was slower than the current implementation using WalkDir and iterating.
+In addition I was able to do some high level profiling which clearly showed that the majority of the time was spent in the Lstat call.

 ## Setup notes